adharmic/ferox/README.md

 Currently, it is capable of detecting ray intersections with simple spheres and displaying those calculations in PNG form.

-This project is made possible with the help of assets like scratchapixel.com and ssloy's tiny ray tracer (https://github.com/ssloy/tinyraytracer).
+This project is made possible with the help of assets like https://www.scratchapixel.com and ssloy's tiny ray tracer (https://github.com/ssloy/tinyraytracer).

 # Usage
 The crate can be installed using `cargo install ferox`.

-In its current state, running `ferox` will just render and output the default scene as specified in `main.rs` in whatever directory it is called from.
+In its current state, running `ferox` will just render and output the default scene as specified in `main.rs` in whatever directory ferox is called from.

 To experiment with the engine, it is recommended to download the source code and adjust the scene parameters manually.